AdaCore/why3/doc/starting.rst

 When the GUI is started for the first time, you should get a window that looks like the screenshot of :numref:`fig.gui1`.
-The left part is a tree view that allows to browse inside the theories.
-In this tree view, we have a structured view of the file: this file contains one theory, itself containing three goals.
+The left part is a tree view that makes it possible to browse inside the files and their theories.
+The tree view shows that the example is made of a single file containing a single theory containing three goals.
+The top-right pane displays the content of this file.
+Now click on the row corresponding to goal ``G1``, and then click on the “Task” tab of the top-right pane, so that it displays the corresponding *task*, as show on :numref:`fig.gui2`.

 .. %EXECUTE bin/why3 ide --batch "type next;view task;snap -crop 1024x384+0+0 doc/images/gui-2.png" doc/hello_proof.why